Building for villages

 Exterior paint needed.
 We have to stop rainy season mud splashes

-Kitchen with dining area will be built to replace the cooking shelter
+Kitchen with dining area will replace the cooking shelter

 Students having breakfast porridge

-After the renovations we have plans for a local workshop to make desks and chairs for all the classrooms.
+Next we want a local workshop to make desks and chairs for all the classrooms.
 It's not unusual for students in Pemba's schools to sit on the floor, but furniture is better for learning.

 Desks and chairs are better for learning